-Solar technology has come a long way in the past 10 years, with panels now cheaper and more efficient than they've ever been.
-With the price of energy going up and the price of solar panels coming down, now is the perfect time to consider a solar panel and battery system.
+Solar tech has advanced in the past ten years, with panels now cheaper and more efficient.
+With energy costs up and solar panel prices down, it's the perfect time to consider a solar panel and battery system.

 How affordable is solar energy?

 We estimate the cost of installing a system for a typical 3-bedroom house to be £6,450.
 This system includes:

 Already have solar panels?
 Why not install a battery?
 This allows you to store the energy you don't use and save it for later.

 For the system above and a 5.12kW battery, we estimate the cost to be £9,125